andrew/ultimate-awesome/README.md

 - [awesome-citizen-science-nl](https://github.com/sodascience/awesome-citizen-science-nl) - A curated list of awesome Citizen Science Projects in the Netherlands.
 - [awesome-persistence](https://github.com/Stuuxx/awesome-persistence) - Persistence techniques for windows.
 - [awesome-parametric-knowledge-in-llms](https://github.com/trae1oung/awesome-parametric-knowledge-in-llms) -  Must-read papers and blogs about parametric knowledge mechanism in LLMs.
-- [awesome-AI-for-emotion-recognition-papers](https://github.com/ultramarineX/awesome-AI-for-emotion-recognition-papers) - A list of papers (with available code), tutorials, and surveys on recent AI for emotion recognition (AI4ER).
 - [awesome-test-engineer](https://github.com/upgundecha/awesome-test-engineer) - Curated resources for learning the skills listed in Redgate Test Engineer Skill Map -
 - [awesome-material-components](https://github.com/webdenim/awesome-material-components) - A curated list of awesome projects related to Google's Material Design Components.
 - [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
 We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.